ConstantineLignos/CTFTools/README.md

     ./CTF.install
     ```

-7. During installation, you generally want to give the default
+7. During installation, you generally want to give the default answer
-   answer by hitting enter.
-The non-default answers you will need to
+   by hitting enter.
+The non-default answers you will need to specify
-   specify are the path of the source directory for the install
+   are the path of the source directory for the install (`/mnt/iso` in
-   (`/mnt/iso` in the example above) and "Skip" (3) when asked which
+   the example above) and "Skip" (3) when asked which electronics
-   electronics system is in use.
-During installation, the installer
+   system is in use.
+During installation, the installer will complain
-   will complain about a number of things not being installed already
+   about a number of things not being installed already (i.e., Open
-   (i.e., Open Motif, Open Motif 2.1, netpbm, Xprint).
-Its
+   Motif, Open Motif 2.1, netpbm, Xprint).
+Its attempts to install
-   attempts to install most of them will fail.
-This is okay; you have
+   openmotif and xprint will fail.
+This is okay; you have already
-   already installed the needed prereqs.
+   installed the needed prereqs.
+It will also report that netpbm and
+   xprint are not installed, this also does not appear to be a
+   problem.

 8. [TODO: Environment variables]